IgorMelleiro/React-CMS/README.md

-# Next.js + Tailwind CSS Example
+# Next.js + GraphQL + Tailwind CSS

-This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v3.2)](https://tailwindcss.com/blog/tailwindcss-v3-2) with Next.js.
-It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).
+This projects is a simple CMS page developed for study purposes to have a better understand about GraphQL and Next JS Data Fetching using `getStaticProps` function

 ## Deploy your own